mika-alaoutinen/kiskotaan-backend/readme.md

 ### Players service validation logic
 - [ ] Player names should be unique.

-### Score card service
-- [ ] Players should probably be entities.
-Now it's difficult to verify that given player IDs exist when creating a new score card.

 ## Discovered problems

 ### Score card service